 Some common hood problems that we have seen on many Mercedes-Benz cars are:

-- Mercedes-Benz hood is stuck and won’t open
+- The Mercedes-Benz hood is stuck and won’t open

 - Mercedes-Benz hood release is broken

-- Hood latch is broken and won’t release
+- The hood latch is broken and won’t release

 - Hood Open Error Message on Instrument Cluster

 - The Hood won’t open due to an accident

 In this guide, we will cover most of these problems and possible solutions.

 Normally you will go to open the hood and you should hear a pop and the hood lifting up an inch or two.
 Then you manually have to release the hood.